A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: Data analysis

 The methods ANCOMBC, fitZIG, Maaslin2, DESeq2, and ZIBNP detected 9, 72, 7, 42, and 10 DA taxa, respectively.
-Table \ref{tab:jaccard_camp} displays the pairwise similarity measures using the Jaccard index \cite{Jaccard1901} between the DA taxa detected by the different statistical methods.
-The Jaccard index (J) is a measure of similarity between two sets that ranges between $0\%$ to $100\%$.
-It is defined as the size of the intersection divided by the size of the union between two sets; $J = 0\%$ implies that the two sets have no overlap, whereas $J=100\%$ implies the sets completely overlap.
-Although all the methods in Table \ref{tab:jaccard_camp} display low overlap, there is moderate overlap between ANCOMBC and Maaslin2, possibly because both methods fit generalized linear models to the data.
-The proposed ZIBNP method has some shared DA taxa with ANCOMBC and Maaslin2.
-However, ZIBNP has a low overlap with fitZIG and DESeq2, respectively relying on zero-inflated Gaussian and negative binomial models.The genera \textit{Blautia} and \textit{Lachnoclostridium} were the common findings of the methods ZIBNP, ANCOMBC, and Maaslin2.
-Additionally, the genus \textit{Ruminococcus gnavus} was detected by ZIBNP as well as ANCOMBC.
+Table \ref{tab:jaccard_camp} displays the pairwise similarity measures between the different sets of DA taxa detected by the statistical methods using the Jaccard index \citep{Jaccard1901}.
+The Jaccard index ($J$) is a measure of similarity between two sets that ranges between $0\%$ to $100\%$, and is defined as the size of the intersection set divided by the size of the union set.
+Whereas $J = 0\%$ implies that the two sets have no overlap, $J=100\%$ implies the two sets are identical.
+Although all the methods in Table~\ref{tab:jaccard_camp} display low overlap, there is moderate overlap between ANCOMBC and Maaslin2, possibly because both methods rely on generalized linear models.
+The proposed ZIBNP method shares some DA taxa with ANCOMBC and Maaslin2.
+However, ZIBNP has a low overlap with fitZIG and DESeq2, which respectively rely on zero-inflated Gaussian and negative binomial models.
+A Venn diagram of the number of the DA taxa detected by ANCOMBC, MaAsLin2, and ZIBNP is presented in Figure~\ref{fig:my_label}.
+The genera \textit{Blautia} and \textit{Lachnoclostridium} were the common findings of ZIBNP, ANCOMBC, and Maaslin2.
+Additionally, \textit{Ruminococcus gnavus} was detected by both ZIBNP and ANCOMBC.